eljeko/-camel-examples/camel-example-rest-rhsso-auth/README.md

 To test the setup go to url  [http://localhost:8282/camel/select/12313123](http://localhost:8282/camel/select/12313123)

-You should be redirect to RHSSO, then login with:
+You should be redirected to RHSSO, then login with:

-user: jhon
+* user: jhon
-password: 123456
+* password: 123456

 After login you'll be redirected to the original url with this json document: